 Espresso is the first choice for many coffee enthusiasts.
 The taste, crema, and aroma of espresso have no match.
 But when we add milk, espresso becomes creamier, sweeter, and tastier.
-Half espresso, half milk is the perfect combination to get a delicious taste and aroma.
+Cortado Coffee is made with equal parts espresso and milk, which is the perfect combination for a delicious taste and aroma.

-Adding milk to espresso has a strong, pungent taste.
-Some may not like the taste, so adding milk to the espresso will give a smoother taste.
+Adding milk to espresso creates a rich and bold flavor.
+Some people may not like the taste, so adding milk to espresso will create a smoother flavor.

 Some prefer black coffee instead of milk while brewing coffee with a ratio of 1:1.
-Do you know the difference between black coffee vs espresso?
+Do you know the difference between a Cortado and a Macchiato?

 What is Cortado coffee?